enonic/old-xp-doc/doc/operations/service.rst

 *******************

 ..
 ATTENTION::
-	The script is written for and tested on Ubuntu.
+	The script is written for and tested on Ubuntu / CentOS.
 For other distrubutions, the manual installation may be neccessary.
 ..

  #.
 Download the install-script: :download:`code/install_as_service.sh`